NicholasMakaveli/M/README.md

 # MVC Reborn
- A remake from scract of Marvel Vs Capcom 1 in JS
+ A remake from scracth of Marvel Vs Capcom 1 in Javasricpt from scratch, with modded elements.